-432B.160 1.
-Immunity from civil or criminal liability extends to every person who in good faith:

-- (a) Makes a report pursuant to NRS 432B.220; - (b) Conducts an interview or allows an interview to be taken pursuant to NRS 432B.270; - (c) Allows or takes photographs or X-rays pursuant to NRS 432B.270; - (d) Causes a medical test to be performed pursuant to NRS 432B.270; - (e) Provides a record, or a copy thereof, of a medical test performed pursuant to NRS 432B.270 to an agency [that provides protective] which provides child welfare services to the child, a law enforcement agency that participated in the investigation of the report of abuse or neglect of the child or the prosecuting attorney's office; - (f) Holds a child pursuant to NRS 432B.400 or places a child in protective custody;

-- (g) Refers a case or recommends the filing of a petition pursuant to NRS 432B.380; or - (h) Participates in a judicial proceeding resulting from a referral or recommendation. - 2.
+- Sec.
+90. NRS 432B.160 is hereby amended to read as follows: 432B.160 1.
+Except as otherwise provided in subsection 2, immunity from civil or criminal liability extends to every person who in good faith: - (a) Makes a report pursuant to NRS 432B.220; - (b) Conducts an interview or allows an interview to be taken pursuant to NRS 432B.270; - (c) Allows or takes photographs or X-rays pursuant to NRS 432B.270; - (d) Causes a medical test to be performed pursuant to NRS 432B.270; - (e) Provides a record, or a copy thereof, of a medical test performed pursuant to NRS 432B.270 to an agency [that provides protective] which provides child welfare services to the child, a law enforcement agency that participated in the investigation of the report of abuse or neglect of the child or the prosecuting attorney's office; - (f) Holds a child pursuant to NRS 432B.400, takes possession of a child pursuant to section 1 of Senate Bill No. 191 of this [act] session or places a child in protective custody pursuant to any provision of this chapter; - (g) Performs any act pursuant to subsection 2 of section 1 of Senate Bill No. 191 of this [act;] session; - (h) Refers a case or recommends the filing of a petition pursuant to NRS 432B.380; or - (i) Participates in a judicial proceeding resulting from a referral or recommendation.

+- The provisions of subsection 1 do not confer any immunity from liability for the negligent performance of any act pursuant to paragraph (b) of subsection 2 of section 1 of Senate Bill No. 191 of this [act.] session. - 3.
 In any proceeding to impose liability against a person for: - (a) Making a report pursuant to NRS 432B.220; or there is a presumption that the person acted in good faith.

-(b) Any of the acts set forth in paragraphs (b) to (h), inclusive, of subsection 1.
+(b) Performing any act set forth in paragraphs (b) to (i), inclusive of subsection 1,

-- Sec.
-91. NRS 432B.170 is hereby amended to read as follows: 432B.170 Nothing in the provisions of NRS 432.100 to 432.130, inclusive, or this chapter prohibits an agency which provides [protective] child welfare services from sharing information with other state or local agencies if: - 1.
-The purpose for sharing the information is for the development of a plan for the care, treatment or supervision of a child who has been abused or neglected or of a person responsible for the child's welfare; - 2.
+Sec.
+91. NRS 432B.170 is hereby amended to read as follows: 432B.170 Nothing in the provisions of NRS 432.100 to 432.130, inclusive, or this chapter prohibits an agency which provides protective child welfare services from sharing information with other state or local agencies if:

+- 1. The purpose for sharing the information is for the development of a plan for the care, treatment or supervision of a child who has been abused or neglected or of a person responsible for the child's welfare; - 2.
 The other agency has standards for confidentiality equivalent to those of the agency which provides [protective] child welfare services; and - 3.
 Proper safeguards are taken to ensure the confidentiality of the information.